dqops/dqo/docs/data-sources/csv.md

 3. Check the name of the folder with the partitioned data.
 4. By clicking the **Import selected tables button** the table will be imported.
 You can reach the table by expanding the connection and the schema on the left panel.

-!!! warning "Partitions discovery"
+!!! info "Partitions discovery"

     The partitions of the data set are discovered automatically including types of columns.

 ## Connections configuration files